 July 13, 1951: " The first of its kind, in the Klamath area, is this all-steel lookout tower recently completed atop Chase Mountain, west of Klamath Falls near Keno.
 The structure is welded, with grounds built for lightning protection.
 The KFPA lookout was built by Pade and Holland of Klamath Falls, whose equipment remained atop the mountain during the building of the tower.
 [Photo of the new tower]" (Herald and News)

-1951: The old lookout building was moved to Hambleton Butte to be used as a lookout there.
+1951: The old lookout building moved to Hambleton Butte to be used as a lookout at that place.

 June 7, 1952: " At 3:17 Chase Mountain spotted a smoke in the Big Bend country of the Klamath River.
 A smoke-chasing crew from KFPA descended halfway into the 1000 foot deep Klamath River Canyon and knocked out a potentially dangerous fire on the canyons steep slope.
 At 3:41 p.m.: the same crewmen spotted another blaze, this one on the side of Chase Mountain itself, out of sight of the lookout tower."
 (Herald and News)